 The Significance of Nabopolassar's 19th Year

-As stated last week, Josiah's death occurred near to September of 606 BCE, in the 19th year of Nabopolassar; not as Academics believe, in the 17th year during the Babylonian battle with Assyrian/Egyptian troops at Carchemish.
+As stated last week, Josiah's death occurred near to September of 606 BC, in the 19th year of Nabopolassar; not as Academics believe, in the 17th year during the Babylonian battle with Assyrian/Egyptian troops at Carchemish.

-While it was not mentioned in last week's Newsletter, the real significance of the 'King's Calendar' determination of 606 BCE for Josiah's death, is that from this chronological perspective, (with the necessary one year shift in the reigns of Nabopolassar and Nebuchadrezzar), Josiah's death and the subsequent events of the following months, can be seen to synchronise with the recorded events in the Babylonian Chronicles for Nabopolassar's 19th year.
+While it was not mentioned in last week's Newsletter, the real significance of the 'King's Calendar' determination of 606 BC for Josiah's death, is that from this chronological perspective, (with the necessary one year shift in the reigns of Nabopolassar and Nebuchadrezzar), Josiah's death and the subsequent events of the following months, can be seen to synchronise with the recorded events in the Babylonian Chronicles for Nabopolassar's 19th year.

-In July/August of Nabopolassar's 19th year (606 BCE as per King's Calendar), Nebuchadrezzar was in Carchemish and returned to Babylon a month later (August/September).
+In July/August of Nabopolassar's 19th year (606 BC as per King's Calendar), Nebuchadrezzar was in Carchemish and returned to Babylon a month later (August/September).
 This then appears to be the time in which Necho was on his way to Carchemish, and Josiah was killed.
 Upon Josiah's death, Jehoahaz his son took the throne, but three months later was removed by Necho, who put Jehoiakim on the throne.

 According to the Babylonian Chronicles, (BM 22047- Line 12 /13), in Tishri (Sept/Oct) of that year, Nabopolassar mustered his army and traveled to Kimuhu to meet the renewed threat of Egyptian attack down the Euphrates Valley.
 He captured Kimuhu in Kislev (Nov/Dec).